sadafbadar/OfficeDocs-SkypeForBusiness/Teams/watermark-meeting-content-video.md

 You can enable a watermark to be displayed in Teams meetings both for content shared on screen and for attendee video.
 The watermark displays the email address of the meeting participant.
 Meeting participants can't turn the watermark off.

 Watermarks are supported on Teams desktop and mobile.
 People joining meetings from unsupported platforms will have an audio-only experience.
+Meeting participants can't turn their camera or share content during the meeting.

 The following participants have an audio-only experience when a watermark is in use: